type-one/MidiTrigger/README.md

 Tested on Windows 10, Ubuntu Linux,  and Raspberry Pi 3 / Ubuntu Linux

+Launch in a shell using "miditrigger miditrigger.json"  (json file as 1st argument)

 Enjoy

-Laurent Lardinois / Type One (TFL-TDV) https://be.linkedin.com/in/laurentlardinois https://demozoo.org/sceners/19691/
+Laurent Lardinois / Type One (TFL-TDV)

+https://be.linkedin.com/in/laurentlardinois

+https://demozoo.org/sceners/19691/